Kyramee/netbox-openshift/netbox/README.md

 | `worker.hostAliases`                            | List of hosts and IPs that will be added into the pod's hosts file  | `[]`                                         |
 | `worker.topologySpreadConstraints`              | Configure Pod Topology Spread Constraints for NetBox                | `[]`                                         |

-### Netbox Worker HorizontalPodAutoscaler
+### NetBox Worker HorizontalPodAutoscaler

-The following table lists the configurable parameters of Netbox Worker HorizontalPodAutoscaler.
+The following table lists the configurable parameters of NetBox Worker HorizontalPodAutoscaler.

 | Parameter                                       | Description                                                         | Default                                      |
 | ------------------------------------------------|---------------------------------------------------------------------|----------------------------------------------|